lexDAO/Lawyers/README.md

 ### Ross Campbell

-Ross is a Brooklyn attorney and Solidity programmer focused on efficiency for companies and deals via smart contracts.
+Ross is a Brooklyn attorney and Solidity programmer focused on making deals more efficienct and secure via smart contracts.

 [🐦](https://twitter.com/r_ross_campbell)